 Explore basic electronic circuits by dabbling with various electronic tools.
 Learn about schematics and symbolism, and begin to understand how to read a circuit schematic and build a real circuit.
-Experiment with components including resistors, LEDs and diodes and discuss the beginnings of prototyping and design mapping using the free software program “Fritzing.”
+Experiment with components including resistors, LEDs and diodes and gain a general knowledge of electricity and its behavior.

 Delve deeper into soldering techniques used for small batch prototyping with surface mount components.
 Explore the numerous SMD component packages along with methods of using and reflowing solder paste and board rework.